DotCamp/ultimate-blocks-legacy/readme.txt

   - Lets you add numbered boxes.
 Enlist steps of any procedures or features, characteristics, benefits of products or services.
 3 columns options.
 * Testimonial Block
   - Nice, simple testimonial box with option to add image, name, role of the testimonial author.
-* Spacer Block
-  - Add more space between your blocks with this insanely easy to use block.

 We are continuously working on new blocks.
 If you have any block ideas, let us know.
 We are on [Twitter](https://twitter.com/Ultimate_Blocks).